metaplatform/metajs/components/fragment/lifecycle.md

 **In this state `view` property is not available yet.**

+Fragment element **visibility** css property is set to **hidden**.

+### Ready state
+Fragment state is set to `ready` when:

+- View has been materialized (but not rendered yet)
+- All child fragments has been created (but not ready and not resumed yet)

+In this state child fragment properties should be set - provider binding for example.

 ### Resumed state
 Fragment state is set to `resumed` when `fragmentElement.resume` method has been called.

 **Resume cycle:**

-1. If fragment is resumed at first time then fragment's view is initialized and rendered.
+1. If fragment is resumed at first time then fragment's css property **visibility** is set to **visible**.
 2. Resume all child fragments and wait until they all are resumed
 3. Call `onResume` handler - now `view` property is available
 4. Call `fragmentElement.resume` method's `callback`